dadahcr2/reference/_posts/Chests/2026-07-24-Mythic-Chest-Reward-Images.md

 ---
 ## 22 Mythic Chests that I opened

-Actually the 3rd chest with the Style Points is probably an Epic Chest
+Actually the 3rd chest with the Style Points is probably an Epic Chest, but I'm pretty sure the other 21 are Mythic Chests

 ![["Image"](https://i.ibb.co/fGTmNgL4/Image.jpg)](https://i.ibb.co/fGTmNgL4/Image.jpg)